javagl/Viewer/README.md

 applying a transform to the `Graphics2D`, and applying a transform to the painted objects.

-These control of the viewer is usually done with `MouseListener`s, `MouseMotionListener`s and `MouseWheelListener`s.
+The control of the viewer is usually done with `MouseListener`s, `MouseMotionListener`s and `MouseWheelListener`s.
 Default implementations (for default controls) are summarized in the `MouseControls` class, which can conveniently be attached to the viewer.

+# Changes

+0.0.3 :

+  * Replaced `GeomUtils` class with dependency to `de.javagl:geom:0.0.1`
+  * Added zoom limiting in `Viewer` to prevent rendering errors for very large or very small zooming factors
+  * Added the `painters` package, containing default `Painter` implementations

+0.0.2 :

+  * Added convenience methods in viewer
+  * Handled the case that the state of maintaining the aspect ratio interferes with setting the world area

+0.0.1 :

+  * Initial commit